Recitals

 At the Second Round of competition participants are required to play the SAME piece that they performed earlier at the First round.
 Changing repertoire is not permitted.

-Registration for the Second Round will be opened on December 23, 2022.
 Spaces are limited.
 A recital will be closed once capacity is reached.

 All contestants must wear formal attire.